zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts a :zeek:type:`string` to a :zeek:type:`count`.

-   :str: The :zeek:type:`string` to convert.
+   :param str: The :zeek:type:`string` to convert.

    :returns: The :zeek:type:`string` *str* as unsigned integer, or 0 if *str* has